New research suggests probiotic supplements help those with Cystic Fibrosis.

 Each course of antibiotics depletes levels of beneficial bacteria in the intestines, which has many implications for our general health and wellbeing.
-A lack of ‘good’ bacteria can reduce our ability to digest food and absorb vital nutrients.
+A lack of ‘good’ bacteria (see Probiotics Learning Lab for more glossary terms) can reduce our ability to digest food and absorb vital nutrients.
 It can also lead to lowered immune function, and increased susceptibility to infections.

 Cystic Fibrosis sufferers often have reduced digestive function, due to thickened digestive secretions.
 Both pancreatic secretions and bile can become more viscous than they should be, and this disrupts their flow through both the pancreatic duct and the bile duct.
 Pancreatic inflammation and scarring to the liver can occur as a result, but also the patients ability to digest food is severely restricted.